-Employees must not engage in physical conduct with students.
-This includes conduct that could physically harm a student and this should be noted especially in cases involving disciplinary action.
+Employees must not engage in conduct that could physically harm a student and this should be noted especially in cases involving disciplinary action.
 Corporal punishment is prohibited.
-There may be occasions, however, where physical intervention is appropriate in order to protect students, self, and others.
+There may be occasions, however, where physical intervention is appropriate in order to protect students, self and others.
 In these circumstances this would be deemed reasonable action providing that the physical intervention is to prevent harm or further harm to students and that the employee seeks to avoid inflicting physical harm where possible.
 The physical intervention would need to be proportionate to the circumstances.